nis-ane/Structure-From-motion/README.md

 # 3DCV_Project

-This project basically is the implementation of Structure from motion pipeline.
+This project is done as a part of Course:3D computer Vision.
+It is basically is the implementation of Structure from motion pipeline from scratch.
 It takes set of images and then generates the pose of frames and the 3d point cloud.

 # Steps carried out in the Pipeline:
 ## 1. Estimation of 2d-2d correspondences